crmattson/crmattson/README.md

-- 👋 Hi, I’m @crmattson
+- Hi, I’m @crmattson
 I currently work for ADFG in Juneau as a Fishery Biologist I aging groundfish otoliths.
-- 👀 I love learning new things in R!
+-I love learning new things in R!
 I am an avid hiker/runner.
-- 🌱 I’m currently learning about using shiny apps
+- I’m currently learning about using shiny apps
-- 💞️
+-
 - 📫 How to reach me: catherine.mattson@alaska.gov

 <!---